 Update November 2019

 Having recently seen an item on television (TV program Zondag met Lubach), I have decided, effective immediately, no longer to eat mammals (or, as it’s sometimes classed, “red meat and pork”).
-The item was a look-in at one of the world’s most professional and humane abattoirs, and I cannot have it on my conscience that such emotionally-aware creatures are dying in such a gruesome manner – especially since – if this is one of the world’s best and humane abattoirs – most animals die under even worse conditions.
+The item was a look-in at one of the world’s most professional and humane abattoirs, and I cannot have it on my conscience that such emotionally-aware creatures are dying in such a gruesome manner, especially since this was one of the world’s best and humane abattoirs, meaning most animals die under even worse conditions.

 No one who understands that mammals are able to feel, imagine, anticipate and experience fear can, in good conscience, subject them to hours of fear and, in many cases, slow and torturous deaths, beginning the moment they smell the ‘death’ on the truck transporting them to the abattoir.
 We like to think that the process is quick and painless, but lambs being put on a hook and dragged live into cutting machines, or pigs being boiled alive, happen with frightening regularity.